-QS ranks our Master of Business Analytics in global top five
+QS ranks Melbourne Business School Full-time Master of Business Analytics in global top five

 We are the only school from Asia, Australia and New Zealand to make the QS list of the world’s top 45 programs, making us QS’s top program in the region.